salvacarrion/autonmt/docs/concepts/philosophy.md

 ## 1. Declare the experiment, don't script it

 You don't write a `for` loop over vocab sizes and copy-paste training code.
-You **declare the axes** — datasets, language pairs, training sizes, subword models, vocabulary sizes — and AutoNMT unrolls the cross-product into concrete dataset cells.
+You **declare the axes** - datasets, language pairs, training sizes, subword models, vocabulary sizes - and AutoNMT unrolls the cross-product into concrete dataset cells.
 Each cell is a fully materialized variant you can train and compare.

-The payoff is that the result is *one comparable table*, not a directory of ad-hoc runs you have to reconcile by hand.
+The payoff is that the result is _one comparable table_, not a directory of ad-hoc runs you have to reconcile by hand.
 See [The grid](grid.md).

 ## 2. Everything is path-driven and persisted